-In February 2013, the Compensation Committee:

-- reviewed the base salary and short term and long term incentive targets (expressed as a percentage of base salary earned during the year) for Mr. McClanahan and determined not to change his base salary or short term and long term incentive targets from the target levels established for 2012 compensation; - reviewed and approved increases to the base salaries of Messrs.
-Whitlock, Rozzell, Standish and Harper ranging from 1.9% to 2.7% as shown in the table below; - reviewed, but did not change, the short term and long term incentive targets for each of Messrs.
-Whitlock, Rozzell, Standish and Harper from the target levels established for 2012 incentive compensation; and - determined that 2013 long term incentive compensation awards would again be allocated between performance shares and stock awards on a 70% and 30% basis, respectively.
-Consistent with 2012, the Committee determined that 2013 performance share awards would be made in two separate, equal grants, with the payout opportunity for the first grant based on total shareholder return over the three-year performance cycle as compared to that of a subset of the S&P Utility Index and the payout opportunity for the second grant based on achieving specified earnings per share goals over the three-year performance cycle.
-In recent years prior to 2012, the Committee had granted performance shares in three separate, equal awards with payout opportunities based on total shareholder return, core operating income and modified cash flow goals.
+In February 2013, the Compensation Committee reviewed the base salary and short term and long term incentive targets (expressed as a percentage of base salary earned during the year) for Mr. McClanahan and determined not to change his base salary or short term and long term incentive targets from the levels established for 2012 compensation.
+The Compensation Committee also reviewed and approved increases to base salaries of Messrs.
+Whitlock, Rozzell and Standish ranging from 1.9% to 2.7%.
+The Committee also reviewed, but did not change, the short term and long term incentive targets (expressed as a percentage of base salary earned during the year) for Messrs.
+Whitlock, Rozzell and Standish from the target levels established for 2012 and 2011 incentive compensation.
+For 2013, the base salaries and short term and long term incentive targets for our senior executive officers were as follows: